 Depending on the flight information gathered in the arrival survey, The Center for Global Engagement will be able to pick students up from Newark Liberty International Airport or the Trenton Transit Center (railway station).

-Arriving at Newark Liberty International Airport, NJ (RECOMMENDED)
+Arriving at Newark Liberty International Airport, NJ (HIGHLY RECOMMENDED)

 The Center for Global Engagement STRONGLY RECOMMENDS that students use Newark Liberty International Airport (EWR).